-&lt;sup>10Law Number 9 of 1965.
+10Law Number 9 of 1965.

-&lt;sup>11UNCITRAL Legislative Guide on Secured Transactions, Key Objectives, 2e).
+11UNCITRAL Legislative Guide on Secured Transactions, Key Objectives, 2e).

-&lt;sup>12UNCITRAL Legislative Guide on Secured Transactions, Key Objectives, (g).
+12UNCITRAL Legislative Guide on Secured Transactions, Key Objectives, (g).

-by another jurisdiction.
-Importantly, however, most security agreements may be enforced extra-judicially, which usually provides the advantage of a speedier resolution.
+enforced judicially and a judgment for the sale of the secured assets to be obtained.
+It also is generally possible to enforce a security governed by another jurisdiction.
+Importantly, however, most security agreements may be enforced extra-judicially, which usually provides the advantage of a speedier resolution.13